OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/module_plugin.rst

 That's all of the source code required to make our coordinates variable functional.
-The next step is to turn our module into a package and define an mentry point for our new class.
+The next step is to turn our module into a package and define an entry point for our new class.
 This is very similar to what we did in the section earlier where we made a component plugin, except this time we use a different entry point group name.